comunica/Article-ISWC2023-SolidQuery/content/introduction.md

 if we exploit specific structural properties within decentralized environments for more effective source discovery and query optimization.
-We apply our research to the Solid ecosystem, but these concepts are generalize to [other decentralization initiatives](cite:cites mastodon, decentralizednanopubs).
+We apply our research to the Solid ecosystem, but these concepts are generalizable to [other decentralization initiatives](cite:cites mastodon, decentralizednanopubs).
 To the best of our knowledge, this is the first in-depth analysis of query execution within the Solid ecosystem.

 This article is structured as follows.
-In the [next section ](#related-work), we discuss the related work, after which we provide an analysis of the structural properties of Solid data vaults in [](#solid).
+In the [next section](#related-work), we discuss the related work, after which we provide an analysis of the structural properties of Solid data vaults in [](#solid).
-Next, in [](#benchmark) we provide a benchmark that simulates a decentralized Solid environments based on this analysis.
+Next, in [](#benchmark) we provide a benchmark that simulates a decentralized Solid environment based on this analysis.
-In [](#approach), we introduce and explain LTQP algorithms that make use of these structural properties, which are evaluated in [](#evaluation).
+In [](#approach), we introduce LTQP algorithms that make use of these structural properties, which are evaluated in [](#evaluation).
 Finally, we conclude in [](#conclusions).